 Price (knee) will be out for the remainder of the season, Courtney Cronin of ESPN.com reports.

-Price was carted off the Vikings practice injury with a right knee injury Wednesday.
-Though the specifics of the injury are unclear, he'll likely move to IR in the near future, where he'll spend the remainder of the 2018 campaign.
+Price was carted off from Vikings practice with a right knee injury Wednesday.
+Though the specifics are unclear, he'll likely move to IR in the near future, where he'll spend the remainder of the 2018 campaign.
 A depth tight end, Price's injury shouldn't have much impact on the Vikings offense, though there will be more reps to go around for Tyler Hoppes and Blake Bell (leg).